Maxim's: World War II and mid-20th century

-During World War II, Otto Horcher was installed by the occupying Germans as manager of the restaurant, with the restaurant remaining in business.
+In the course of the German occupation of Paris during World War II, Otto Horcher was installed as the manager of the restaurant, with the restaurant itself remaining in business.
 Maxim's was the most popular Parisian restaurant of the German high command and collaborationist celebrities.
 Hermann Göring, Otto Abetz, and Ernst Jünger favoured Maxim's when in Paris.
 Due to the support of officials, Maxim's enjoyed protected status during the occupation: its employees were not deported and it was exempt from food restrictions.
-The French resistance closed Maxim's after the liberation, but it reopened in September 1946.
+It was closed by the French resistance after the liberation of Paris, reopening in September 1946.

-After the war, the Vaudables restored the restaurant and began expanding internationally as well, with the restaurants in Chicago and Tokyo and Mexico City using Maxim's name but operating under different management.
+After the war, the Vaudables restored the restaurant and began expanding internationally as well, with the restaurants in Istanbul, Chicago, Tokyo and Mexico City using Maxim's name but operating under different management.
 In 1949, the Peacock Grill opened in Houston, and then was renamed Maxim's, with design based on Maxim's de Paris.
 In the late 1950s, Pan Am had Maxim's de Paris food catered in-flight, including their famous beef entree, as the Boeing 377 Stratocruisers "had their own ovens, and there was usually a beef tenderloin cooked on board and sliced in front of you."

 Maxim's was also immensely popular with the international celebrities of the 1950s, with guests such as Aristotle Onassis, Maria Callas, the Duke of Windsor and his wife Wallis Simpson, Porfirio Rubirosa, Max Ophüls, and Barbara Hutton.

 When the restaurant was renovated at the end of the 1950s, workmen discovered a treasure trove of lost coins and jewelry that had slipped out of the pockets of the wealthy and been trapped between the cushions of the banquettes.